january3/vtree2/README.md

 4. Add labels and colors with `add_labels()` and `add_palette()` or by directly manipulating the `label`, `color` and `fill` columns of the vtree object. `find_nodes()` and `prune(..., mark_only = TRUE)` can be used to select nodes for coloring or labeling.
-The `summary_vt()` function can be used to produce additional per-node summaries which can be used for labeling or coloring.
+The `summarize_by_node()` function can be used to produce additional per-node summaries which can be used for labeling or coloring.
 5.  plot the tree with `plot()`.

 ### Basic plots